By Chris Lang

 Covid Rollback: Increasing deforestation

 During the pandemic, deforestation has increased in Colombia.
-The main causes are the same as before the pandemic and include land grab, illicit crops, infrastructure development, forest fires, cattle ranching, and mining.
+The main causes are the same as before the pandemic and include land grabs, illicit crops, infrastructure development, forest fires, cattle ranching, and mining.
 Much of the deforestation in 2020 was in the Amazon region, where 64,000 hectares were cleared.
 Deforestation in the Colombian Amazon is concentrated in the departments of Guaviare, Caquetá, Putumayo, Meta and Vichada.
 This is where the agribusiness and extractive frontier is advancing.

 The discussion paper notes that,